Yoroslav/Cosmos-Shooter/README.md

 Controls:

-W and S: Move Forward and Backward
+W and S: Move Forward and Backward.
-A and D: Rotate
+A and D: Rotate.
-Space: Shoot
+Space: Shoot.